It's the line you dread hearing ... especially if you are just starting out in your industry or if you are new to entrepreneurship ...

 Naturally, if you are having a one-on-one conversation, you would likely leave out numbers 3 and 4.

-A quick note: Avoid saying contractions, especially "can't" because if one is not listening closely or if you are not paying close attention, t hen it can be mistaken for "can."
-Avoid saying contractions.
-Say all word in their entirety.
+A quick note: Avoid using contractions; say all words in their entirety.
+One contraction in particular that causes problems is "can't" because if one is not listening closely or is not paying close attention, then it can be mistaken for "can.”

 So here's your homework: Clarify your target client, at least one desired result that you provide, and unwanted or inconvenient steps that your target customer can avoid while still achieving the desired result because of how awesome you are!